mylesholloway1/OpenLDAP-Project/README.md

-# OpenLDAP-Project
+# Hello Ansible
-Repository of notes for the OpenLDAP Project
+Repository of notes and examples for Ansible

-# Other useful links
+# Some useful info
 * [Copy a file to EC2](https://medium.com/srcecde/copy-file-directory-to-from-ec2-using-scp-secure-copy-685c46636399)
 * [Store git username but not password](https://stackoverflow.com/questions/54507296/how-to-have-git-store-only-my-username-and-not-my-password#:~:text=If%20you%20want%20to%20store,the%20URL%20for%20the%20remote.)